Rediscover Who You Are

 Addiction Among War Veterans

-Alcohol and drug abuse problems among veterans are widespread.
+Alcohol and drug misuse problems among veterans are widespread.
 Veterans who abuse alcohol and drugs harm themselves, as well as their families and their communities.
-Although there are no statistics for the UK, a US study found that 60% of 140,000 veterans experienced substance abuse problems.
+Although there are no statistics for the UK, a US study found that 60% of 140,000 veterans experienced substance misuse problems.
 It is likely to be a similar case for the UK.
 In 2013 it was reported that one in 10 homeless people in the UK were former service members.

 This can be attributed to factors such as soldiers receiving inadequate support after leaving the army, especially in regards to their mental health.
 The slow development of PTSD may mean that soldiers still functioning well within the army may start to experience symptoms when they have returned home.
 Factors such as the isolation many experience after leaving the army, can intensify any psychological issues ex-soldiers may have.

 Smarmore Castle follows the same clinical model as our partner establishment, Castle Craig.
-Castle Craig has successfully treated active members and veterans of the UK and international armies for alcohol and drug abuse, for more than 30 years.
+Castle Craig has successfully treated active members and veterans of the UK and international armies for alcohol and drug misuse, for more than 30 years.

 Our leading rehab centre is recognised by medical insurers and the NHS as an effective provider of treatment for both addiction and trauma problems.
 Military servicemen and women, as well as sufferers of PTSD, have been shown to respond best to inpatient care – the type of care we provide in our residential facility at Smarmore Castle.